maxmind/GeoIP2-php/README.md

 Because of these factors, it is possible for any end point to return a record where some or all of the attributes are unpopulated.

-See http://dev.maxmind.com/geoip/precision for details on what data each end point may return.
+See http://dev.maxmind.com/geoip/geoip2/web-services for details on what data each end point may return.

-The only piece of data which is always returned is the :py:attr:`ip_address` attribute in the :py:class:`geoip2.records.Traits` record.
+The only piece of data which is always returned is the ```ipAddress``` attribute in the ``GeoIP2\Record\Traits`` record.

 Every record class attribute has a corresponding predicate method so you can check to see if the attribute is set.

 ## Integration with GeoNames ##

-GeoNames (http://www.geonames.org/) offers web services and downloadable databases with data on geographical features around the world, including populated places.
+[GeoNames](http://www.geonames.org/) offers web services and downloadable databases with data on geographical features around the world, including populated places.
 They offer both free and paid premium data.
 Each feature is unique identified by a ```geonameId```, which is an integer.